 With every seat in house supporting a backside, the off-stage announcer introduces “Ladies and gentlemen, Leo Sayer and Lulu” and they enter from opposite sides of the stage to perform their first duet.
 Both of them were dressed casually, Lulu sporting a cool black hat, black jeans, and shirt/waistcoat affair; Leo in blue jeans and chequered shirt and sport coat, and of course with his trademark frizzy hair.
 They are both small people, but so dynamic!
 It was obvious from the get-go, this was going to be a good night.
 The band was great, and the sound mix was perfect!
 I cannot remember ever making that statement about the sound of any concert over the past 20 years.
 But this time it all came together in a wonderful blend of clear, precise vocals and awesome guitars, keboards and drums at a solid volume level that “did the business” without completely demolishing our eardrums.

 As the set evolved, it became apparent that additional backing vocals were added by way of a single female singer, augmented by both guitarists and both keyboardists, as required.
 The harmonies were brilliant, and once again beautifully mixed.
 After a couple of duets to kick off the show, Lulu left the stage and Leo did his stuff for two or three songs after which Lulu came on and did the same.
+They finished the first set together again before the interval.
+The audience was typical of the age-group; applauding strongly but politely at the end of each song, but remaining silent throughout performances.

 After the interval they started winding the audience up.
 Lulu did a segment where she got to tell some stories about her days with Maurice Gibb and she sang a couple of Bee Gees hits.
 “To Love Somebody” was superb (with lovely BV’s as described above).
 A highlight for me was her story about Maurice and Barry writing “Run to Him” and Robin coming in late to provide the main chorus.
 This was a well rehearsed segment where Lulu seamlessly moved from talking into singing mode to portray the songwriting process, and back to story-telling mode.
 The back and forth switches were handled seamlessly by Lulu and the band.
 Brilliant!